 UX copywriting

-Content ROT ›
+Stanford Libraries: Content ROT

 After a comprehensive audit of the Stanford Libraries website, I spearheaded a project to tackle outdated and redundant content.
 I identified over 5,000 outdated pages and created a basis for ongoing content maintenance, enhancing the site’s relevance and establishing content governance protocols.